HMAS Sydney was involved in some interesting engagements.

 Within minutes Lieut.
 A.C.
 Sharwood from Sydney, and Flight Lieut.
 L.B.
 Gibson from Melbourne were strapped into their Sopwith fighters and launched into the wind.

-Sharwood engaged the float-plane in a dog-fight, and exhausted his ammunition supply (1 gun had already jammed.)
-Out of options, he broke from the fight, losing his attacker in cloud cover.
-He then tried to find the Sydney (which by now was over 70 miles away).
-Almost out of fuel, Sharwood sighted HMAS Sharpshooter.
-He executed a water landing near the British warship, and was rescued from freezing seas.
+Sharwood engaged the float-plane in a dog-fight.
+1 gun jammed.
+The ammo for his other gun was running low.
+Out of options, he broke from the fight.
+After losing his attacker in cloud cover, Sharwood tried to find the HMAS Sydney .
+But Sydney was now over 70 miles away!
+Almost out of fuel, Sharwood sighted the grey outlines of a warship.
+As luck would have it – HMAS Sharpshooter.
+He executed a near perfect water landing, and was rescued from the freezing North Atlantic.

 Lt.
 Sharwood’s actions proved the value of aircraft in preventing enemy air attacks and intelligence gathering at sea.
 The ship-launched air battle was yet another world 1st for HMAS Sydney2